Government Launches 'Startup India 2.0' with ₹10,000 Crore Fund

 The Union Government has launched 'Startup India 2.0' to provide enhanced funding and mentorship to deep-tech and rural startups.

-- Focus on deep-tech, biotech, and rural entrepreneurship.
+- Focus areas include deep-tech, biotechnology, and rural entrepreneurship.

 How This Topic is Tested in Competitive Exams